Rich5252/WSJT-X_UDP_parser/README.md

 Adapted from a Python example (https://github.com/rstagers/WSJT-X) and assisted by ChatGPT.

-Developed primarily to add to my Arduino DDS transmitter project so that FT8 is supported.
+Developed primarily to add to my Arduino DDS transmitter project to support FT8 and other protocols.
-The plan is to add this to my TX control plugin for the SDRuno SDR.
+The plan is to add this to my TX control plugin for the SDRuno SDR (hence needing a c++ solution).